FROM ITS GLITZY SHOPPING MALLS TO ITS FRENETIC STREET MARKETS, HONG KONG IS A MAGNET FOR BIG SPENDING TRAVELLERS.

 PACIFIC PLACE, Admiralty

-Nestled amongst office towers and swanky hotels, Pacific Place is home to more than 140 shops and restaurants, as well as luxury apartments and five-star hotels, including the renowned Upper House, all owned by property juggernaut Swire.
+Nestled among office towers and swanky hotels, Pacific Place is home to more than 140 shops and restaurants, as well as luxury apartments and five-star hotels, including the renowned Upper House, all owned by property juggernaut Swire.

 A large Harvey Nichols store and Lane Crawford store are the main attractions at Pacific Place.
 But for me it’s the international gourmet supermarket called Great Food Hall, on the lower ground floor.